The Master Plan Process

 Trail camp 1 is approximately 8.5 acres and is located along Mark West Creek just south of the Pelm Homestead.
 The CE permits up to four primitive campsites to be developed, including tent pads, tables, food lockers, and related amenities.
 Well-designed and aesthetic pit toilets, if approved by Ag + Open Space, can also be provided.
 Water may be available to the site, but lighting and other utility services would not be provided.

 Trail Camp 2

-Trail Camp 2 is located in the southwest area of the park and is approximately 10.2 acres.
+Trail Camp 2 is located in the southwest area of the Preserve and is approximately 10.2 acres.
 The site does have an old well and water tank that were burned in the fire but could be restored to provide water for camping.
 The CE permits up to four primitive campsites to be developed here, including tent pads, tables, food lockers, and related amenities.
 Well-designed and aesthetic pit toilets, if approved by Ag + Open Space, can also be provided.

 North Trail Staging Area

-The park includes two triangular areas, separated from the main park property by Porter Creek Road, where a North Trail Staging Area may be developed.
+The Preserve includes two triangular areas, separated from the main park property by Porter Creek Road, where a North Trail Staging Area may be developed.
 The flat portions of this area are approximately 22.7 acres and may provide opportunities for future trail connections on existing easements to the north.
 The CE allows for the development of parking and trailhead improvements to support public access.